The Impact of Spectroscopic Redshift Errors on Cosmological Measurements: Spectroscopic Survey and Redshift Errors

-Here, $w_{\Delta v}$ captures the width of the distribution, thus characterizing the redshift uncertainty in the Lorentzian profile.
-In our analyses, we adopt both Gaussian and Lorentzian profiles to model QSO redshift uncertainty.
-In this way, we can access how the presence of long-tailed uncertainty distributions may impact clustering and cosmological measurements.
+Here, $\wdv$ captures the width of the distribution, thus characterizing the redshift uncertainty in the Lorentzian profile.
+To assess how the presence of long-tailed uncertainty distributions may impact clustering and cosmological measurements, we adopt both Gaussian and Lorentzian profiles to model QSO redshift uncertainty.
+A comparison between these profiles is shown in the left panel of \cref{fig:hist_model_redshift_errors}.